YujieZhang615/Final/README.md

 Overall, the project is designed to be low-impact, with its computational requirements carefully managed to reduce unnecessary emissions.
 Moreover, the research itself contributes positively to environmental monitoring (e.g., sea ice classification, roughness estimation), supporting sustainable decision-making in polar and climate-sensitive regions.

-This project has a low environmental impact, with all training performed on small datasets and light models.

 📚 References
 Segal et al. (2020).
 Sea Ice Roughness and SAR